 From gorgeous beaches to a ghost island, here's a guide to things to do in Sai Kung.

 One of the best parts of living in Hong Kong is that there always something new to explore.
-We’ve spent many a weekend enjoying Hong Kong day trips, hiking up mountains, and shopping at local markets.
+We’ve spent many a weekend enjoying a day of cycling, hiking up mountains, and shopping at local markets.
 If you haven’t been out to Sai Kung yet, you should put it on your agenda for your next adventure.
 Getting there is a bit of a trek but, trust us, the trip is well worth it for Sai Kung’s tranquil beaches, unique dining spots, and other hidden gems.
 Pack a backpack as we’ve found a list of fun things to do in Sai Kung.

 Fun things to do in Sai Kung